nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REACT_BASICS.md

 2. In your browser the app should be running with no errors and you should see this welcome page:
    <img src="./images/welcome.png" width="700" />

-If these three things do not happen, call in an instructor.
+If these three things do not happen, call in an mentor.
 Otherwise, move on to the next chapter.

 ## Backup to Github